zlalvani/relgen/README.md

 # Relgen 📝

-Relgen is an AI-powered release notes generator that automatically creates meaningful and well-structured release notes from your pull requests and issues.
+AI-powered release notes that write themselves from your PRs and issues.

 ## Features